MrR0807/Java_Notes/Mastering_Concurrency_Java_9.md

   - The Thread class and the Runnable interface
   - First example: matrix multiplication
     - Serial version
-    - First concurrent version - a thread per element
+    - A thread per element

 ----------------------------